lynn/koakuma/README.md

 Store a bot client token in the environment variable `KOAKUMA_TOKEN`, then `python3 koakuma.py` to run the bot.

 ## Gameplay
-Type `!start` to begin the game.
+* Type `!start` to begin the game.

-First, Koakuma links a number of Danbooru images that share a common, randomly-selected tag.
+* First, Koakuma links a number of Danbooru images that share a common, randomly-selected tag.

-Then, she starts revealing the tag name letter-by-letter.
+* Then, she starts revealing the tag name letter-by-letter.

-Type tags in the channel to guess the answer!
+* Type tags in the channel to guess the answer!

+## Is this SFW?
+By default (and on the server) Koakuma only serves images also tagged with `rating:s` (safe).
+You can run your own instance and remove that bit of the query, of course, if you’d prefer…

+## Why Koakuma?
+Well, she fetches stuff from libraries.